 TCP Client

 The TCP Client initiates communication by establishing a connection with the TCP Server.
-To do this, we have to indicate the IP and port on which the TCP Client is running.
-In this case, we save the IP address of the TCP Server in a configuration file called “conf.ini” that we will place in the same folder as the TCP Client.
+To do this, we need to specify the IP and port where the TCP Server is running.
+In this case, we save the TCP Server’s IP address in a configuration file called “conf.ini” which we will place in the same folder as the TCP Client.

 using System;